GioCities

 And, I mean, that’s just looking at the narrative on its own without any real-world evidence.
 That’s because if you add in even a little bit (shoot there’s too many for the gag) of context about the ideas Andrew Hussie promoted IRL, that seals the deal pretty overwhelmingly.
 So leading with that would be cheating.

-So, believe it or not, a lot of what Zhen says here about cancel culture is actualy right.
+So, believe it or not, a lot of what Zhen says here about cancel culture is actually right, taken literally.
 It’s absolutely possible to pick out a goal (“hurt a person I dislike”, for instance) and then use a phony excuse to go about doing it.
 Want to hate women in the games industry?
 Hate women in the games industry, but insist it’s about ethics in journalism somehow.
 Really mad that trans people exist?
 Make a forum where you make threads about specific public trans people so you can catalogue every individual stupid thing they do, but insist their identities aren’t the reason.
 Want to harass someone you don’t like over some personal squabble from when you were fourteen?
 Put together a callout post and publish a bunch of weird old blackmail material.
-Sometimes it really is just to get attention.
+Sometimes it’s vindictive, sometimes it’s out of a misguided sense of puritanianism, sometimes it really is just to get attention.
 It’s totally possible to use social media to pursue your own goal while using some insincere pretext you can insist is your real motivation.

 The problem, of course, is that doesn’t make the reverse true.
 Not all concerns about ethics are fake, not all concerns about people in a community are attempts at character assassination.
 This is obvious, of course.
 The reason those cover stories work at all is because ethics or pedophilia or toxic behaviour or whatever is because those things are actually real concerns.